 - There are no complex issues in the case.

-- Both spouses, with their respective lawyer’s help, prepare the mandatory declaration of disclosure (which is a comprehensive set of documents).
+- Both spouses, with their respective lawyer’s help, prepare the mandatory declaration of disclosure (which is a comprehensive set of documents) and they are prepared properly on the first attempt.
+That means there is not any back and forth in preparing it and both are accurate and complete.

 - One of the attorneys prepares the stipulated (agreement upon) judgment that contains settlement terms.